lbroseus/SIRFindeR/README.md

-**SIRFindeR: Stable Estimation of Intron Retention levels from RNA-seq data
+SIRFindeR: Stable Estimation of Intron Retention levels from RNA-seq data
 ============================================================================

 SIRFindeR is an R package for quantifying Intron Retention levels using Second Generation RNA-Sequencing data.

 ## Package installation

-So as to install SIRFindeR in a R session from GitHub, you will need to have *devtools* installed:
+So as to install SIRFindeR in a R session from GitHub, you will need the R package *devtools*.
+You can install it using:

 ```